-As evidenced by 50-plus various indigenous languages belonging to five distinct linguistic groups and an equally diverse cultural mosaic of music, art, and handicrafts, Uganda is a cultural melting pot.
+Uganda is a cultural melting pot as evidenced by 50-plus various indigenous languages belonging to five distinct linguistic groups and an equally diverse cultural mosaic of music, art, and handicrafts.
 There’s no telling what you get when you mix over 50 cultures in a tiny 241,037 sq km (93,065 sq mi) piece of land, but you can imagine.

 Because Ugandans are generous and welcoming people, many foreign cultures have entangled the indigenous cultures to create stunning cultural effects like innovative, colorful dressing, music, dance, food, and language.